Gravitational interaction of antimatter: Schiff's argument

 Later in 1958, L. Schiff used quantum field theory to argue that antigravity would be inconsistent with the results of the Eötvös experiment.
 However, the renormalization technique used in Schiff's analysis is heavily criticized, and his work is seen as inconclusive.
 In 2014 the argument was redone by Marcoen Cabbolet, who concluded however that it merely demonstrates the incompatibility of the Standard Model and gravitational repulsion.

 Good's argument

 In 1961, Myron L. Good argued that antigravity would result in the observation of an unacceptably high amount of CP violation in the anomalous regeneration of kaons.
 At the time, CP violation had not yet been observed.
 However, Good's argument is criticized for being expressed in terms of absolute potentials.
 By rephrasing the argument in terms of relative potentials, Gabriel Chardin found that it resulted in an amount of kaon regeneration which agrees with observation.
-He argues that antigravity is in fact a potential explanation for CP violation based on his models on K mesons.
-His results date back to 1992.
+He argued that antigravity is a potential explanation for CP violation based on his models on K mesons.
+His results date to 1992.
 Since then however, studies on CP violation mechanisms in the B mesons systems have fundamentally invalidated these explanations.